Skip to main content

 What's a blocklist and how does it work?

-A blocklist is a set of words and phrases the Content Agent will never use: competitor names, trademarked terms, words that don't fit your brand, or anything else you want to avoid.
+A blocklist is a set of words and phrases the Content Agent will never use, terms you've explicitly excluded to respect your brand voice and guidelines.
 You configure the blocklist once and it applies to all generated content.

 How does the Content Agent know my brand voice?